 The mechanical steering system is designed to require a minimum of maintenance; however, you should periodically inspect the steering system (especially the control heads, cable ends, and attachments) for wear, rust or corrosion, and lubricate the parts when needed.
-If you notice a change in the "feel" of the system, such as binding, looseness, noise, or sticking, promptly perform a thorough check.
+If you notice a change in the "feel" of the system, such as binding, looseness, noise, or sticking, immediately have a qualified marine technician perform a thorough check.

-On outboard models, the push rod at the end of the cable is vulnerable to freezing if improperly greased.
+On outboard models, the push rod at the end of the cable is vulnerable to freezing if it is not greased routinely.
 When the boat is not in use, the motor should be turned so that the push rod is not exposed to the elements.
 If you operate in salt water areas, lubrication is extremely important and you should make frequent inspections for corrosion.